jayinc/docs/content/client-libraries/usage.md

 </script>
 {{< /highlight >}}

-You can find more details about the Speechly Web Toolkit in [this tutorial](https://speechly.github.io/browser-ui/v3/).
+You can find more details about the Speechly Web Components in [this tutorial](https://speechly.github.io/browser-ui/v3/).
 </div>

 <div class="React tabcontent platform code">